 - What potential changes would enhance the guest experience and drive revenue?

 - Could (and should) the chain’s design be improved upon?
-Can CAPEX be better optimized?
+Can unit-level CAPEX be better optimized?

 - In a Pareto analysis, which are top and bottom contributing locations?
 Why are these locations better- or worse-performing?
 How may these patterns, anomalies and outliers factor into more granular modeling of investment thesis assumptions with regard to revenue and cost drivers?